-This year, an estimated 62,980 adults (15,190 men and 47,790 women) in the United States will be diagnosed with thyroid cancer.
-It is estimated that 1,890 deaths (830 men and 1,060 women) from this disease will occur this year.
+This year, an estimated 62,450 adults (15,220 men and 47,230 women) in the United States will be diagnosed with thyroid cancer.
 Thyroid cancer is the fifth most common cancer in women.
-The incidence rates of thyroid cancer in both women and men have been increasing in recent years, and researchers are working to figure out why.
+The incidence rates of thyroid cancer in both women and men have been increasing in recent years.
+In fact, it is the most rapidly increasing cancer diagnosis in the United States, and researchers are working to figure out why.
+It is estimated that 1,950 deaths (870 men and 1,080 women) from this disease will occur this year.

 The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate of all people with thyroid cancer is about 98%.